 Reading good books is a very good idea.
 It not only improves your general awareness but also improves the language.
 Apart from good books, reading about law is essential: it prepares you for challenges to be faced in the legal world.Read - Law Reports

 Read at least one Supreme Court and one High Court reports word by word.
-Apart from this, in the era of globalisation, read foreign judgements and journals.
-Most of them are now available on the Internet.
-This will train your mind as to what judges like, how their mind works.
+Also read foreign judgements and journals.
+Many are frely available online.
+This will train you what judges think.

 I also tried to read foreign journals whenever I got chance to read them from the judges’ library.